aamirazh/aamirazhar.me-backup/_posts/2016-07-05-proud-to-be-a-first-generation-american.md

 ---
 layout:     post
-title:      Proud to be an American
+title:      Proud to be a (First-Generation) American
 date:       2016-07-05 5:55:46
 author:     Aamir Azhar
-summary:    America isn't perfect, but I am still grateful for it.
+summary:    With all its problems, I am grateful to live in this country.
 categories: society personal
 thumbnail:  flag-o
 tags: